Skip to Content

 I must say, I’ve had the best results with these homemade biscuits when I use Cup4Cup or my Brown Rice Gluten Free All Purpose Flour Blend.
 Cup4Cup has milk powder in the mix so it’s not dairy free.

-But the extra protein from the milk is what makes the flour blend work so well.
+Having milk powder is a key component that makes the flour blend work so well.

 You could use Bob’s Red Mill 1:1 Gluten Free Baking Flour or King Arthur Gluten-Free Measure for Measure Flour but again, I find the other blends have the perfect consistency.
 You’d never know these were gluten free!